steveksh/kanstevie/README.md

 <h1 align="center">👋, I'm Steve</h1>
 <h3 align="center">Data Analysis and Modelling</h3>

-<h4 align="center"> I am a recent graudate in Economics (Econometrics) and Business from the University of Waterloo.Currently pursuing a career in the data industry and planning to pursue a Master Degree in Data Science / Business Analytics. </h3>
+<h5 align="center"> I am a recent graudate in Economics (Econometrics) and Business from the University of Waterloo.
+Currently pursuing a career in the data industry and planning to pursue a Master Degree in Data Science / Business Analytics. </h3>

 <hr>